Why You Should Consider Prescribed Burning Throughout the Year

 Typically, weather conditions are most volatile during winter and early spring in the Southern Great Plains.
 Days with low humidity and high winds are not uncommon.
 In summer and fall, weather conditions tend to be more stable with lower wind speeds and higher humidity.
 Due to more consistent and safer weather conditions during summer and fall, some people prefer to burn outside the typical burn season.
 Burns during the growing season also tend to have fewer escapes than burns in the dormant season because green vegetation mixed with dead fuel slows down the fire.

 Prescribed fire is an important ecological process for the Southern Great Plains.
 Our plants are adapted to and require fire, regardless of the burn season.
 We should consider using fire at all times of the year to accomplish our land management goals.
-The Noble Foundation typically offers a dormant season prescribed burn field day and a growing season prescribed burn field day to help fire practitioners learn how to use fire in different seasons.
+The Noble Research Institute typically offers a dormant season prescribed burn field day and a growing season prescribed burn field day to help fire practitioners learn how to use fire in different seasons.
 We shouldn't limit ourselves to just a few months out of the year to burn.

 Tools You Need for a Successful Burn